-Complaints to CHS that are upheld may be resolved in a number of ways.
-Any resolution to a complaints will reflect the extent of the situation based on its own merit, and the impact caused to the customer as a result.
+Complaints to CHS that are upheld may be resolved in several ways.
+Any resolution to a complaint will reflect the extent of the situation based on its own merit, and the impact caused to the customer as a result.
 These may include:

-- acknowledging where things have gone wrong;

-- providing an explanation, assistance, or reasons;

-- apologising;

-- taking action or setting out the action CHS intends to take to put things right

-- reconsidering or changing a decision;

-- amending a record;

-- providing a financial remedy; and/or

-- changing policies, procedures, or practices.

-- Signposting to supporting agencies
+- acknowledging where things have gone wrong; - providing an explanation, assistance, or reasons; - apologising when we have make a mistake or let people down; - taking action or setting out the actions CHS intends to take to put things right - reconsidering or changing a decision; - amending a record; - providing a financial remedy; and/or - changing policies, procedures, or practices. - Signposting to supporting agencies